 I am officially done with winter quarter at Drexel!
 Spring break here I come.

-My friends and I finished the loaf in one night!
-Be warned.
+Be warned, my friends and I finished the loaf in one night!

-Anyway, here is the recipe… it doesn’t have to be St. Patrick’s Day for you to enjoy it either!
+Here is the recipe… it doesn’t have to be St. Patrick’s Day for you to enjoy it!

 Whole Wheat Irish Soda Bread

 - 3/4 teaspoons baking soda